BitLegion/BitLegion/README.md

 - Creating next-level neural network analytics @ Eregion
 - Building voice-activated agentic workflows @ Uncountable Inc.

 Have a fun idea in mind?
-Feel free to reach out at p.pandey[at]berkeley.edu!
+Feel free to reach out at [firstname][at]berkeley.edu!